-Under Court’s leadership, Rose Law Group pc has become the leading firm in Arizona for renewable energy its renewable energy department was just ranked number one in the state by Ranking Arizona.
+Under Court’s leadership, Rose Law Group pc has become the leading firm in Arizona for renewable energy and its renewable energy department was just ranked number one in the state by Ranking Arizona.

 Court’s work demands that he have close relationships with elected officials and state, municipal, and county staff members throughout Arizona.
 As a result, Court is often involved in election campaigns in support of local and state candidates and stays involved in the communities in which he works.
 Court is always ready to assist clients in working with municipal, county, or state officials in an effort to build better communities and solve local and regional issues.

 Court is a regular speaker and panelist on all things related to renewable energy.
 Court also has served as pro bono counsel for the Institute for Justice (representing a Winchell’s Donut shop against first amendment abuse) and has been an associate scholar at the Goldwater Institute which published his policy brief, “Protecting Private Property Rights: The Case for Vested Property Rights.”

 He supports and serves on committees for various Valley philanthropic organizations including Teen Lifeline, which is one of his favorites.
 Former Governor Jan Brewer appointed Court to sit on her Solar Energy Advisory Task Force.
 Court was recently appointed by the Mayor and Council to sit on the City of Phoenix’s ad hoc committee on electric vehicle issues.
 Court is Vice President of the Arizona Solar Energy Industry Association, and a member of the Phoenix Green Chamber’s Public Policy Committee.
-Court also sits on the City of Scottsdale Cultural Council’s Scottsdale Public Art Advisory Board, the Board of the Arizona chapter of Gen Next, the Board of Directors for the Gen Equity Political Action Committee, and is currently serving on the executive board of the Economic Development Group of Eloy (EDGE).
+Court also sits on the City of Scottsdale Cultural Council’s Scottsdale Public Art Advisory Board, the Board of the Arizona chapter of Gen Next, the Board of Directors for the Gen Equity Political Action Committee, and is formerly served on the executive board of the Economic Development Group of Eloy (EDGE).
 Court is a proud graduate of Scottsdale Leadership’s Class 23, a member of Gen Next, and Pinal Partnership.